-Let’s explore NJ rules regarding using a cell phone while driving.
+Let’s explore the rules regarding using a NJ cell phone while driving.
 In this day and age, your cell phone is one of the few things you never leave home without.
 It allows us to stay in touch 24/7 with family, friends and work.
 Unfortunately, a lot of motorists use are using a cell phone while driving.
 Use of your cell phone is broadly defined to include talking, texting and the like.

 I’m sure you have seen it every day on your commute to and from work.
 Not only can it distract someone who is driving and lead to an accident, it can also subject a person to motor vehicle fines, points and driver’s license suspensions.